Estate Planning Tasks and Tips

 Don’t wait too long to place your home in a trust or transfer it to family.

 It’s a good idea to put your home in a trust, especially if more than one person will inherit it.
 This enables them to avoid probate delays and costs, and possibly protect the equity from some creditors.
 But don’t wait too long to do this.
 If you run out of money to pay medical bills or for long-term care, Medicaid will take over and after you die initiate an “estate recovery” process to capture your remaining assets for reimbursement.
 Some people transfer their homes to trusts or heirs to avoid sacrificing their home equity to Medicaid, but when you transfer your home to a trust, it can trigger a Medicaid ineligibility period of up to five years.

 Be careful about adding heirs to your home’s deed.

-Gifts and inheritances might also be taxed by your state: New Jersey and Pennsylvania have inheritance taxes.
-(Delaware recently repealed its estate tax.)
+Gifts and inheritances might also be taxed by your state: New Jersey and Pennsylvania have inheritance taxes (Delaware used to have one but repealed it).